what-if-horizon/what-if-data-donation/doc/source/articles/next-in-docker.md

 GOOGLE_SIGN_IN_CLIENT_SECRET: "<your-google-oidc-client-secret>"
 ```

-If you want to learn more about the variables you can set read the [documentation](https://github.com/eyra/mono/blob/master/SELFHOSTING.md).
+If you want to learn more about the variables you can read the [documentation](https://github.com/eyra/mono/blob/master/SELFHOSTING.md).

 Now you are ready to start the containers with: